Support for young carers

 Carer's card

-You can apply for a Carers Card if you care for someone who lives in East Sussex.
+The East Sussex Carers Card is available if you care for someone who lives in East Sussex.

-If you are 16 or over and regularly care for someone who could not cope without your help, see support for carers.
+If you are 16 or older and you help take care of someone who really needs you, you can find help on support for carers.

-It tells you how you can ask for a carer's assessment and see if you qualify for a carer’s personal budget.
+It tells you how you can ask for a check to see what help you can get, and find out if you can get a carer’s personal budget.